harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 ### Prerequisites for delegate migration

-Make sure to meet the following prerequisites before you migrate an existing delegate to an mTLS-enabled delegate.
+Before you migrate an existing delegate to an mTLS-enabled delegate, make sure that you meet the following prerequisites.

 - The delegate must have an immutable image type (image tag `yy.mm.xxxxx`).
 For information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).